 Geodiversity is the variety of rocks, minerals, fossils, soils, landforms, processes and environments that form the foundations of landscape, biodiversity, human activity and culture.
 The link between geology and people is particularly strong in the North Pennines, where centuries of mining have had a profound effect on the landscape and local communities.

 Our geodiversity work is all about Earth science interpretation, education and conservation, and using our geological heritage to support the local economy.
-This work includes a range of projects linked to the area’s European and Global Geopark status and is supported by the Heritage Lottery Fund and Natural England.
-Projects include:
+This work includes a range of projects linked to the area’s UNESCO Global Geopark status; much of the work is supported by the Heritage Lottery Fund but it is also currently supported by the EU and the Arts Council.
+Our work includes: